-If an employee is terminated for cause, released under the probationary period, or resigned after disciplinary actions; the employee will not be eligible for future employment with Clovis Community College in any capacity.
+Employees who were terminated for cause, released under the probationary period, or resigned after disciplinary actions; will not be eligible for future employment with Clovis Community College in any capacity.

 RECRUITING APPLICANTS

 The Human Resource Services Office accepts applications and recruits applicants for vacancies.
 Regular employees may apply for any posted position by contacting the Human Resource Services Office.
 An application must be received in the Human Resource Services Office by the closing date in order to be considered for employment.